xmidt-org/talaria/docs/control_server.md

 If this behavior is not desired, *close the device gate before starting a drain.*

 The RESTful endpoint that controls the connection drain is `/api/v2/device/drain`.
-Note that the port for the control server is not the same as the port for the websocket server.
+Note that the control_port for the control server is not the same as the port for the websocket server.

-* `GET host:port/api/v2/device/drain` returns a JSON message indicating whether a drain job is active and the progress of the active job if one is running.
+* `GET host:control_port/api/v2/device/drain` returns a JSON message indicating whether a drain job is active and the progress of the active job if one is running.
 If a drain has previously completed, the information about that job will be available via this endpoint until a new drain job is started.

-* `POST/PUT/PATCH host:port/api/v2/device/drain` attempts to start a drain job.
+* `POST/PUT/PATCH host:control_port/api/v2/device/drain` attempts to start a drain job.
 This endpoint returns the same JSON message as a `GET` when it starts a drain job, along with a **200** status.
 If a drain job is already running, this endpoint returns a **429 Conflict** status.
 If no parameters are supplied, all devices are drained as fast as possible.